tc39/proposal-decorators/README.md

 - The return value is used to replace the method or accessor.
 - `@wrap` may be used on getters or setters, and applies to these individually.
 - `@wrap` may not be used on field declarations, as there's no clear meaning.
-- When `@wrap` is used on a class, if there is a use of `C` in a method or field initializer inside the class, it will refer to the original, unwrapped `C. See [#211](https://github.com/tc39/proposal-decorators/issues/211) for details.
+- When `@wrap` is used on a class, if there is a use of `C` in a method or field initializer inside the class, it will refer to the original, unwrapped `C`.
+See [#211](https://github.com/tc39/proposal-decorators/issues/211) for details.

 ### `@register`